 • Holistic Perspective – Diagonal interactions often bring together diverse expertise and viewpoints.
 A junior from one team might provide fresh insights, while a senior from another department offers experience-based wisdom.
 This amalgamation leads to well-rounded decisions and innovative solutions.

 While diagonal communication offers several advantages, it’s essential for organizations to create an environment that supports and encourages it.
 This includes implementing a culture of openness, where senior leaders are approachable and junior employees feel confident in reaching out.
+Clear expectations are just as important—employees need to understand when direct cross-level communication is helpful and how to keep relevant stakeholders informed.
 Tools that promote cross-departmental interactions, like company-wide forums, inter-departmental meetings, or collaboration platforms, can further facilitate diagonal dialogues.
+An internal communication intranet brings these touchpoints together, creating transparency so conversations do not happen in isolation.

 Diagonal communication is one of the more potent types of internal communication as businesses tackle the multifaceted challenges of the modern corporate world.
 It promotes efficiency and collaboration while ensuring that the organization remains agile and adaptable.
-Implementing diagonal communication strategies means that companies can usher in a new era of holistic and efficient communication.
+When supported by the right structures and tools, diagonal communication helps organizations reduce bottlenecks, surface expertise quickly, and make better decisions across teams—without losing alignment.

 5. Knowledge Management (information sharing)